getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/index.md

 ## Grouping Algorithms

 Each time the default behavior is modified, Sentry releases it as a new version so it does not affect how existing issues are grouped.
 When you create a Sentry project, the latest and greatest version of the grouping algorithm is automatically selected.
 This means that the grouping behavior is consistent within a project.
 If you want to upgrade an existing project to a new grouping algorithm version, you can do so in the project settings.
-Note that you can only upgrade whhen upgrading you will very likely see new groups being created.
+When upgrading you will very likely see new groups being created.

 All versions consider the `stacktrace`, `exception` and `message`.